born-to-be-mad/misc/conferences/2020_11_Devoxx_Ukraine_2020_Online_Edition.md

 ### Be a better developer, learn faster and get more results: it’s all about the skills! (by Bruno Souza)
 *Rate*:

+*Feedback*:
+Continuously practice your brain as a habit and everything else is a part of it - motivation, mentoring, catas, pet projects ane etc.

 ### Architecting for rapid, frequent, reliable and sustainable delivery of software (by Chris Richardson)
 *Rate*:

+*Feedback*:

 ##Legend